orangecrab-fpga/orangecrab-examples/verilog/readme.md

  - `blink` — The first thing you do with any new board!
 Make the LED blink, with gateware!
  - `blink_reset` — As above, but with a bonus!
 When the [[btn0]] is pressed, OrangeCrab will reset into the bootloader mode.
  - `blink_reset_module` — As `blink_reset`, but the reset functionality is moved into a different module, illustrating how modules can instantiate other modules.
+ - `pwm_rainbow` — A more complex, glowy (rather than blinky) example that uses three PWM modules to softly fade the LED colors.